 This can include conditions such as arthritis, brittle bones or injury and it could be a temporary condition or degenerative change which could get worse with time.

-- offer to relocate the meter for free if the customer is having difficulty reading it - consider free bottled water delivery if they are unable to collect from alternative water supplies during emergencies.
+- offer to relocate the meter for free if the customer is having difficulty reading it - consider alternative options if the bottled water we have provided is difficult to handle.

 Poor sense of taste/smell